Debenu Continues to Forge Ahead With PDF Software Development Kits for Mobile

 Clearly, the software development kit (SDK) is the apple of De Abrew’s eye,

 “We’re very proud of what we’ve accomplished with Debenu Quick PDF Library.
-It’s already one of the best libraries out there for PDF developers, and we’re constantly adding new features and consolidating existing functionality.
-With the royalty free pricing model, customers can also pay once (per developer) and work with it forever.”
+It’s already one of the best libraries out there for PDF developers, and we’re constantly adding new features and consolidating existing functionality.”

 After spending the last 6 years refining Debenu Quick PDF Library — not to mention securing clients like Samsung, Brother and the Canadian Mounted Police — Debenu intends to take the SDK to the masses, according to De Abrew and Hanna.
 Clearly, they aren’t short on ambition.